reeseschultz/ReeseUnityDemos/Packages/com.reese.spatial/README.md

                 {
                     Debug.Log(entryBuffer[i].Value + " is making me purr!
 Purrrrrrrr!");

-                    entryBuffer.RemoveAt(i); // If you don't remove exits, they'll pile up in the buffer and eventually consume lots of heap memory.
+                    entryBuffer.RemoveAt(i); // If you don't remove entries, they'll pile up in the buffer and eventually consume lots of heap memory.
                 }
             })
             .WithoutBurst() // Can't use Burst when logging.
 Remove this line if you're not logging in the job!